 Photography of retinal findings in abusive injury supplement detailed clinical descriptions while providing a permanent patient record.
 Hand held non-contact cameras have been used to capture high quality details of the posterior pole but do not lend themselves to imaging the retinal periphery.
-The RetCam (Clarity Medical Systems, Pleasanton, California) a contact digital fundus camera providing a 1300 field of view of the retina allows documentation of findings in the posterior pole and periphery thus supporting the clinical notes on the patterns of retinal features in abusive head injury.
+The RetCam (Clarity Medical Systems, Pleasanton, California) a contact digital fundus camera providing a 130 degree of view of the retina allows documentation of findings in the posterior pole and periphery thus supporting the clinical notes on the patterns of retinal features in abusive head injury.
 In a pilot study the RetCam has been shown to provide high quality images at the bedside of retinal findings in abusive head trauma321.
-When used as a telemedicine tool in abusive head trauma the RetCam 1200 had a 100% sensitivity and 85.7% specificity when compared to indirect ophthalmoscopy in detecting the presence or absence of retinal haemorrhages119.
-Caution has been suggested when interpreting retinal haemorrhages seen after a previous examination may induce retinal haemorrhages^{252,253}.
+When used as a telemedicine tool in abusive head trauma the RetCam 120 degree had a 100% sensitivity and 85.7% specificity when compared to indirect ophthalmoscopy in detecting the presence or absence of retinal haemorrhages119.
+Caution has been suggested when interpreting retinal haemorrhages seen after a previous examination with an indirect ophthalmoscope and scleral depression or imaging with the RetCam where the examination may induce retinal haemorrhages^{252,253}.
 A prospective audit on pre and post RetCam imaging in 50 children screened for ROP failed to show any retinal haemorrhages254.